Nayomini Weerasooriya — Her Story | Satynmag.com

 The timeline

-1998 satynmag launches in print Sri Lanka's women's magazine.
+1998 Satynmag launches in print Sri Lanka's women's magazine.
 15 years of print publishing, through everything the industry threw at it. ♥ Same year her son was born

-2013 satynmag goes digital 15 years of print.
-A deliberate reinvention — most magazines didn't survive this. satynmag did. ♥ Son was 15. satynmag was 15.
+2013 Satynmag goes digital 15 years of print.
+A deliberate reinvention — most magazines didn't survive this.
+Satynmag did. ♥ Son was 15.
+Satynmag was 15.

 2020 Digital marketing agency — mid-pandemic 25 years in, she started something new.
 Reading a market others were fleeing.